Scientist I/II, Biophysical CharacterizationLocation Novato, California Apply

-Experience should include 0 – 2 years of relevant academic or industry experience in the development of protein or viral vector (AAV) based therapeutics.
+Experience should include 0 – 2 years of relevant academic or industry experience in the development of viral vector or protein based therapeutics.

 - Hands-on experience in the biotechnology industry or academic setting with a broad range of techniques focused on protein characterization is required